 This map will help to guide you, providing actionable insights on what you need to do and when.

-Isaac Asimov came up with a concept called psychohistory in his Foundation series, envisioning a future where the science was so accurate that it could predict events thousands of years into the future.
+Isaac Asimov came up with a concept called psychohistory in his Foundation series, envisioning a future where science was so accurate that it could predict events thousands of years into the future.
 While we can’t admit to being anywhere as prescient as Hari Seldon when it comes to those kinds of timeframes, we’ve proven, time after time, that our predictions are reasonably accurate.

 Our patents, some filed as far back as 2007, are seeing product development today by our clients, or the new patent owners, today.
-Several ideas which were generated by one of our clients at a futurist program we ran, led to a suite of patents which accurately describe augmented reality a full ten years before it was even a term.
+Several ideas that were generated by one of our clients at a futurist program we ran, led to a suite of patents that accurately describe augmented reality a full ten years before it was even a term.
 We predicted things like 3D printing, telepresence pillows, and many other products as well.